 God Raised Him!

-In Galatians, Paul claims that the source of his apostleship is the same God who raised His Son, “Jesus Christ,” from “among dead ones.”
-And this same Messiah died and was raised from the dead to “deliver us from this evil age.”
-Paul is responding to certain “men from Jerusalem” who were operating in the church as if the old era was still in effect by insisting that Gentiles must get circumcised and keep the Jewish calendar.
-Moreover, they were challenging Paul’s apostolic authority and credentials.
+Paul claimed that the source of his apostleship was the same God who raised His Son from “among dead ones” (literal rendering).
+This same Messiah died and was raised from the dead to “deliver us from this evil age.”
+In Galatians, The Apostle was responding to certain “men from Jerusalem” who were operating in the Assembly as if the old era was still in effect, insisting that Gentiles must be circumcised and keep the Jewish calendar, and challenging Paul’s Apostolic authority and credentials.

-Paul describes the present reality by employing apocalyptic
+In his Letter, Paul describes the present reality by

-terms and images.
-The “Christ event” is the hinge on which history if not time
+employing apocalyptic terms and imagery.
+The “Christ event” is the hinge on

-itself turns.
-In Jesus of Nazareth, especially in his death and resurrection,
+which History has turned.
+In Jesus of Nazareth, especially in his death and

-one “age” terminated while another commenced.
-Therefore, the followers
+resurrection, one “age” terminated while another commenced.
+Therefore,

-of Jesus have been “delivered from this evil age” and ought to live
+the followers of Jesus have been “delivered from this evil age” and

 His opponents were not disputing his office but claiming that